Deer Creek Public Schools

 Deer Creek Public Schools serves students in northwestern Oklahoma County and southwestern Logan County in Oklahoma.
-As of October 2018, the district enrolls 6,646 students.
+As of April 2025, the district enrolls 7,921 students.

-There are nine schools in the district: Deer Creek High School, Deer Creek Intermediate School, Deer Creek Middle School, Deer Creek Elementary School, Deer Creek Prairie Vale Elementary School, Deer Creek Rose Union Elementary School, Deer Creek Grove Valley Elementary School, Deer Creek 4th And 5th Grade Center, and Deer Creek Spring Creek Elementary School.
+There are nine schools in the district: Deer Creek High School, Deer Creek Middle School, Deer Creek Intermediate School, Knight Ridge Elementary School, Deer Creek Elementary School, Prairie Vale Elementary School, Rose Union Elementary School, Grove Valley Elementary School, and Spring Creek Elementary School.

 History

-Deer Creek opened in 1921.
+Deer Creek Public Schools was established in 1926.
 Deer Creek is a growing community sprawling over the border between Oklahoma County and Logan County.
 It is named for the nearby Deer Creek, which snakes through much of the district and occasionally causes the schools to close by flooding during times of heavy rains.

 This region of Oklahoma was part of the Unassigned Lands and was settled during the Oklahoma Land Run of 1889.
 Before the land run began, the area was surveyed into sections by the federal Public Land Survey System, with each section measuring 1 mile by one mile, and divided evenly into 160 acre homesteads, called quarter-sections.
 Sections were organized into larger entities, called townships, that consisted of 36 numbered sections.
 Following a pattern set during the settling of the Northwest Territories in 1787, the Organic Act dedicated section No. 16 for the support of public schools.
 In the Deer Creek Public School District, both northern quarters and the southwestern quarter were sold to raise funds to build the school.
 The first school was built on the southeast quarter-section, at what is now called N. MacArthur Boulevard and W. 206th Street in the unincorporated part of Oklahoma County.

 During the Great Depression, the federal Works Project Administration built a one-story, red-brick school at the far southeastern corner of this quarter-section.
 This building included a half-court basketball gymnasium, about a dozen classrooms, and a small library.
 A gymnasium and separate cafeteria were added later.
 The buildings have since been demolished, but the trees that surrounded the building are still present, and part of the building's brick façade is used on the entrance to the high school's auditorium.

+Boundary

+Within Oklahoma County, the district includes parts of Edmond and Oklahoma City.
+The district extends into Logan County, in which Guthrie extends into it.
+Additionally, it extends into Canadian County.